JakubIvacek/ApacheCamelLearning/README.md

 # 🌡️ Apache Camel SOAP TempConverter – Root Project

 This repository demonstrates how to build a **SOAP-based temperature converter** using **Apache Camel (with CXF)** and **XSLT transformations**.
-It contains two different directories, each showing a different approach and learning process.
+It contains two different directories.

 ---

 ## 📂 Repository Structure
 ```
 .
-├── v1-tempconverter/         # First implementation
+├── tempconverter/         # Implementation of Server and Client
 │   ├── application.properties
 │   ├── tempConvert.camel.yaml
 │   ├── tempconvertD.camel.yaml